bruce-hill/tomo/docs/libraries.md

 `v1.2`, then it will be installed to `~/.local/share/tomo_vX.Y/installed/foo_v1.2/`.
 When using a library, you must explicitly supply either the exact version in the `use` statement like this:
-`use foo_v1.2`, or provide a `modules.ini` file that lists shorthand aliases for the libraries you're using alongside the files that use them.
-The syntax is a simple `alias=full_name` format on each line.
-Here is an example:
+`use foo_v1.2`, or provide a `modules.ini` file that lists version information and other details about modules being used.
+For each module, you should provide a `[modulename]` section with a `version=` field.

 ```tomo
 # File: foo.tm